QubesOS/qubes-doc/user/security-in-qubes/mfa.md

 HOTP counter will be incremented in dom0 as well as the used NitroKey whenever you make use of this method.
 If you want to switch to a different NitroKey later, delete the file `/etc/qubes/yk-keys/nk-hotp-counter` in dom0 first to make it work with a fresh NitroKey 3.
+Do the same if for some reason your counters get desynchronized (it stops working), e.g. due to connectivity issues (NitroKey3A Minis are known to wear out quickly).

 4. **YubiKey**